tencentyun/intlcloud-documents/product/视频服务/云点播/播放器 SDK 手册/点播超级播放器使用文档_intl.md

 ### Supported Browsers
 - **Desktop**: The latest versions of browsers such as Chrome, Firefox, Safari, Edge, and QQ Browser as well as IE 11/10/9/8 (Flash needs to be enabled; IE 8 is supported only on Windows 7) are supported.
-- **Mobile**: Browsers compatible with the HTML5 `<video>` standard are supported, such as Android Chrome, iOS Safari, WeChat, Mobile QQ, and Mobile QQ Browser.
+- **Mobile**: Browsers compatible with the HTML5 `<video>` standard is supported, such as Android Chrome, iOS Safari, WeChat, Mobile QQ, and Mobile QQ Browser.

 With this player, the same snippet of code can automatically switch between desktop browser and mobile browser in an adaptive manner.
 The player can automatically distinguish the platform and use the optimal playback scheme.
 For example, it will use the Flash player in IE 11/10/9/8 to enable the browser to play HLS videos through HTML5, preferably use the HTML5 technology in modern browsers such as Chrome for video playback, and directly use the HTML5 technology in mobile browsers.